 - 1½ cups chicken or turkey stock

-- One 10-ounce package frozen spinach—defrosted squeezed dry and roughly chopped
+- 10 oz frozen spinach—defrosted squeezed dry and roughly chopped

 - 2 large handfuls fresh Italian parsley leaves (a little bit of stem is fine!), finely chopped